KEHANG/KEHANG.github.io/_posts/2017-04-01-mnist-classifiers-exploration.markdown

 `http://kehang.github.io/basic_project/2017/04/01/mnist-classifiers-exploration/`

 for people (including graders) to review.
+After grading, the post will be modified to be a standalone report with more background.

 ### 1. Multinomial/Softmax Regression